psychoinformatics-de/ipsy-docs/content/pages/medusa/codeofconduct.rst

 Use Condor for analysis
   The head node is meant for interactive use and quick computations.
-Users should use no more than 1 or 2 cores at a time medusa.
-Anything more than that actively interferes with other people's work.
+Users should use no more than 1 or 2 cores at a time.
+Anything more than that actively interferes with other people's work.  `Condor
-  `Condor <{filename}condor.rst>`_ should be used for all non-trivial computation — and will give you results faster than just using the head node.
+  <{filename}condor.rst>`_ should be used for all non-trivial computation — and
+  will give you results faster than just using the head node.

 Be mindful of your storage space
   Treat storage space as if it's a finite resource (pro-tip: it is).